resmoio/resources/gitlab/README.md

+# Gitlab

-# Gitlab is a provider of Internet hosting for software development and version control using Git.
+Gitlab is a provider of Internet hosting for software development and version control using Git.
 Resmo collects important data in your Gitlab groups and projects to detect changes that might be ..

 | Resource | Key | Collection Method |
 | --- | --- | --- |